Naval Advance Base Saipan: Seabees Construction

 The first Seabee Construction Battalions landed with the United States Marine Corps on June 15, 1944, at Chalan Kanoa on the west coast of Saipan.
 The 121st and the 18th Seabee Construction Battalions with parts of 92nd and 67th Battalions start unloading equipment for the battle and base operations.
 The Seabees repaired the captured airfields, the northern island runway and the Aslito Airfield.
 Both airfields were repaired with crushed coral and marston mat.
 The northern side airfield was 4,500 ft long, US Navy Grumman TBF Avengers were the first to use the runway.
 The captured aviation fuel tanks were usable and the Seabees filled them from shore tankers.
-After the repairs were complete, United States Army Air Forces started patrols fights from the runway also.
+After the repairs were complete, United States Army Air Forces started patrol flights from the runway also.
 The Seabees used a captured pier to unload cargo ships.
 On June 21 Seabees of the 121st Construction Battalion began to repair the shell-damaged railroad tracks that ran from Charan Kanoa to Aslito Airfield and by June 25 supply trains started running.
 The other tracks in the area were also repaired.
 Construction Battalions did road repair and started depot construction.
 After the capture of Tanapag Harbor, Seabees repaired and expanded the port facilities.
 The port had a depth from 9 ft to 25 ft.
 Japanese resistance on Saipan ended on July 9.
 On September 13, 1944, the Seabees were given the order to turn Saipan into a major Advance Base.
 Much of the damaged equipment on the island was removed first.
 The 39th, 17th, 101st, 117th, 595th and 614th Construction Battalions and the 31st Special Battalion joined in the construction.
 To keep boats on the flighting front there was a great demand for bases that could repair and restock boats in remote ports, Advance Base Saipan was able to repair and restock boats.
 Large ships in need of repair went to Naval Advance Base Espiritu Santo.
 The base became a major resting place for troops and a regroup spot.
 Many of the wounded troops from the Battle of Iwo Jima and the Okinawa campaign were taken to the hospital on Saipan.
 By the end of the war, Saipan had 9,500 hospital beds in seven hospitals.
 The Seabees built two new 8,500 ft, asphalted runways at Aslito Airfield.
 These were used for the Boeing B-29 Superfortress bombers.
 At the end of the war, the Japanese civilians that had survived were returned to the Japanese homeland.